Activity time: 5 minutes

 Preparation for Activity

-- Place the battery on display in the Conundrum Corner.
+Display the gardening tool in the Conundrum Corner.

-- Optional: Decide if you will continue to play "Amazing Grace" at Opening and Closing.
+Optional: If you plan to play "Amazing Grace" at Opening and/or Closing, have your recording ready to play.
 Feel free to take a break if you feel the routine is getting old.
-You could also vary the practice by playing different versions of the song.
-If you decide to continue, have your recording ready to play.
+You can vary the practice by playing different versions of the song.

 Description of Activity

-As participants enter, greet them.
-If you have newcomers, greet them warmly and be sure they know others in the room.
-Give them name tags if others have them.
-Ask newcomers and old timers alike to look at the Conundrum Corner, but do not say anything more about it.
+Greet participants as they enter.
+Greet any newcomers, give them name tags if others have them, and make sure they know others in the room.
+Direct each participant’s attention to the Conundrum Corner, but do not say anything more about it.
 In answer to any questions about it, say you will be talking about it later.

-Lead the group in the day's opening rituals-a chalice lighting, a moment of focusing silence, and a moment of sharing.
+Lead the opening ritual—a chalice lighting, a moment of focusing silence, and a moment of sharing.

-Light the chalice, or let a youth do so, and speak these words (asking the group to join you if you have posted them):
+Light the chalice, or invite a youth to do so, and speak these chalice-lighting words (asking the group to join you if you have posted them):

-May this light help us explore our own characters.
+May this light help us nurture the seeds of character.

-Ask the group to be silent for a moment as they reflect on the opening words and settle in for the session.
+Ask the group to silently reflect on the opening words and settle in for the session.
 End the silence by saying "blessed be," or other appropriate words.
+Then say:

-Extinguish the chalice without ceremony and move the chalice table aside as necessary to allow movement in the room.
+Extinguish the chalice without ceremony.
+Set aside the chalice table, as necessary, to allow movement in the room.